Life As an Allergist or Immunologist

 Featured schools near , edit

-These are the skills Allergists and Immunologists say are the most useful in their careers:
+When polled, Allergists and Immunologists say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.